sodadata/docs/soda/connect-synapse.md

 ## Connection configuration reference

-Because Synapse is compatible with MS SQL server wire protocol, Soda offers indirect support for Synapse data sources using the `soda-sqlserver` package.
+Because Synapse is compatible with MS SQL server wire protocol, Soda offers indirect support for Synapse data sources using the `soda-sqlserver` package. <br />
+Soda also supports Azure Data Factory (ADF) with Airflow using this configuration.

 {% include code-header.html %}
 ```yaml